Simple 2wire 2700hg Router Port Forwarding Guide

-This 2wire 2700HG v2 router includes a basic firewall that helps to protect your home network from unwanted Internet access.
+This 2wire 2700hg router has a basic firewall that helps to protect your local home network from unwanted Internet access.
 This firewall does a good job of blocking incoming connections, however there are times you want some of these connections to be unblocked for a game or application.
-This process of unblocking a connection is called a port forward since you are forwarding a port from the Internet directly to a device in your home network.
+This unblocking process is frequently called a port forward since you are forwarding a port from the Internet directly to a device in your home network.

 We will walk you through each of the following steps: